-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Barreto said a copy of the analysis would be provided once election results are finalized.

 “The Voting Rights Act doesn’t guarantee the race or ethnicity of the candidate, Black, white, Hispanic, or Asian.
 It guarantees that the voters have a chance to choose who they want,” he said.
-“I looked across precincts in Adams, Benton, Franklin (counties) and even in parts of Yakima, and overwhelmingly Keesling was supported in those Hispanic districts.”
+“I looked across precincts in Adams, Benton, Franklin [counties] and even in parts of Yakima, and overwhelmingly Keesling was supported in those Hispanic districts.”

 Barreto said there was a similar outcome in District 14, which includes the Yakama Reservation, the western part of Yakima County and all of Klickitat County.
 There, Hispanic-preferred candidate Laurene Contreras lost to incumbent Chris Corry, who was preferred by white voters, Barreto said.
 Corry is a Republican, and Contreras listed no party affiliation.